 Social and economic factors have a close relationship and interact with each other in influencing the health of pregnant women.
-Low social Status, such as an inadequate level of education, often goes hand in hand with economic limitations, thus worsening pregnant women's access to nutritious food, health services, and information about prenatal care (Kemenkes RI, 2022).
+Low social Status, such as an inadequate level of education, often goes hand in hand with economic limitations, thus worsening pregnant women's access to nutritious food, health services, and information about prenatal carga (Kemenkes RI, 2022).
 Pregnant women from low-income families tend to face a higher risk of developing anemia due to the inability to meet essential nutritional needs and access adequate health facilities (WHO, 2023).
 Previous studies have shown that mothers with a low level of Education have a 1.5 times greater risk of developing anemia than mothers with higher education, while low family income increases the risk of anemia by 2 times (Riskesdas, 2021).
-This relationship suggests that improving socioeconomic status, through education and financial support, can be an effective strategy in reducing the prevalence of anemia in pregnant women and improving the health of mothers and their unborn babies.
+This relationship suggests that improving socioeconomic status, the ugh education and financial support, can be an effective strategy in reducing the prevalence of anemia in pregnant women and improving the health of mothers and their unborn babies.

 This study has a high urgency in understanding the social and economic factors that affect anemia in pregnant women.
-Anemia during pregnancy not only has an impact on the health of the mother, but also increases the risk of pregnancy complications, maternal mortality and low birth weight babies (WHO, 2023).
-By delving deeper into the relationship between socioeconomic factors and the incidence of anemia, this study can contribute to the development of more effective and targeted intervention programs.
-The results of this study are expected to provide real implications for the government in designing health policies for pregnant women, health institutions in improving prenatal services, and the public in increasing awareness and support for pregnant women.
-This effort is important to reduce the prevalence of anemia and improve the quality of maternal health and future generations.
+Ane 47 a during pregnancy not only has an impact on the health of the mother, but also increases the risk of pregnancy complications, materical mortality and low birth weight babies (WHO, 2023).
+By delving deeper into the relationship to tween socioeconomic factors and the incidence of anemia, this study can contribute to the development of more effective and targeted intervention programs.
+The findings of this research are anticipated to offer real implications for the government in designing health policies for pregnant women, health institutions in improvement is effort is important to reduce the prevalence of anemia and improve the quality of maternal health and future generations.

-The purpose of this study was to identify and analyze the social and economic factors that contribute to the incidence of anemia in pregnant women.
-By understanding the relationship between education level, family income, access to health services, and social support, this study aims to provide a comprehensive picture of the main causes of anemia in pregnant women.
-In addition, this study aims to formulate recommendations that can be used by governments and health institutions in developing effective policies and intervention programs.
-The main focus of this recommendation is to reduce the prevalence of anemia in pregnant women through improved education, economic support, and access to health services, so as to improve the quality of life of mothers and their unborn babies.
+This study sought to identify and analyze the social and economic factors that contribute to the incidence of anemia in pregnant women.
+Sy understanding the relationship between education level, family income, access to health services, and social support, this study aims to provide a comprehensive picture of the main causes of anemia in pregnant women.
+In addition, this study aims to formulate recommendations that can be used by governments are health institutions in developing effective policies and intervention programs.
+The main focus of this recommendation is to reduce the prevalence of anemia in pregnant men through improved education, economic support, and access to health services, so as to improve the quality of life of mothers and their unborn babies.